-A Company shall comply with the requirements of the DIFC Operating Law in respect of maintenance of its records.
+A Company shall comply with the requirements of this Law and Part 3 of the Operating Law in respect to the conduct of its business in the DIFC.

-24. Filing of Special Resolutions and certain other resolutions and agreements
+19. Filing of Special Resolutions and certain other resolutions and agreements

-- (1) This Article applies to: - (a) any circumstances where a Special Resolution is required to be passed under this Law; - (b) any resolution or agreement agreed to by all the Shareholders of a Company that, if not so agreed to, would not have been effective for its purpose, unless passed as a Special Resolution; - (c) any resolution or agreement agreed to by all the holders of a class of Shares that, if not so agreed to, would not have been effective for its purpose, unless passed by some particular majority or otherwise in some particular manner; and - (d) any resolution or agreement that effectively binds all the holders of a class of Shares, though not agreed to by all those holders. - (2) References in Article 24(1) to a Shareholder of a Company, or to a class of Shareholders of a Company, do not include the Company itself where it is such a Shareholder by virtue only of its holding shares as treasury shares. - (3) A copy of every resolution or agreement to which this Article applies, or (in the case of a Resolution or agreement that is not in writing), a written memorandum setting out its terms, shall be submitted to the Registrar within thirty (30) days after it is passed or made. - (4) A Company which fails to comply with the requirements of Article 24(3) is liable to a fine, as set out in Schedule 2.
+- (1) This Article applies to: - (a) any circumstances where a Special Resolution is required to be passed under this Law; - (b) any resolution or agreement agreed to by all the Shareholders of a Company that, if not so agreed to, would not have been effective for its purpose, unless passed as a Special Resolution; - (c) any resolution or agreement agreed to by all the holders of a class of Shares that, if not so agreed to, would not have been effective for its purpose, unless passed by some particular majority or otherwise in some particular manner; and - (d) any resolution or agreement that effectively binds all the holders of a class of Shares, though not agreed to by all those holders.

+- (2) References in Article 19(1) to a Shareholder of a Company, or to a class of Shareholders of a Company, do not include the Company itself where it is such a Shareholder by virtue only of its holding Shares as treasury Shares. - (3) A copy of every resolution or agreement to which this Article applies, or (in the case of a Resolution or agreement that is not in writing), a written memorandum setting out its terms, shall be submitted to the Registrar within thirty (30) days after it is passed or made. - (4) A Company which fails to comply with the requirements of Article 19(3) is liable to a fine, as set out in Schedule 2.